mafudge/ist346-content/labs/K.md

    4. A FETCH
    5. telnet
 3. What is the value of using Telnet to connect to any TCP protocol?
 4. Web browsers implement the client version of the HTTP protocol.
-Based on what you did in this lab, what do you think the brower is doing with respect to the HTTP protocol when we as it to load a website?
+Based on what you did in this lab, what do you think the browser is doing with respect to the HTTP protocol when we as it to load a website?
 5. Which protocol(s) are used to list messages in a folder?
 6. When you send an email from an actual mail client, which protocol(s) are used and why?
 7. What are the purpose of the email message headers?